hyperform/hyperform.github.io/docs/low_level_api.md

     disable the validation for the whole form and reimplement everything yourself.

+    (Why would you want to do this?
+Think of entering credit card numbers.
+    The field should have a maximum input length of 19 digits.
+But good usability dictates, that we should allow users to paste numbers with spaces, dashes or trailing punctuation and sanitize the value as long a possible.
+This is not possible with a strict validation, that comes with `<input type="text" name="cc" pattern="[0-9]{8,19}" maxlength="19">`.)

     _Hyperform_ respects a non-standard attribute `novalidate` on a per element base, so you can remove single input fields from the validation step.

 *   When a user tries to submit a form, the browser will run the validation _before_ the `submit` event is fired.
-This is unfortunate, since there is no option to hook custom behavior into this step (like calling custom validation routines).
+This is unfortunate, since there is no option to hook custom behavior into this step like calling custom and possibly costly validation routines on submit.

     _Hyperform_ allows to register custom validator functions that are called during validation.
 It also triggers a cancellable `validate` event on the